emreozsoy/MessagingAppProject/README.md

 ## Scope of Project

-Within the scope of the project, in order to develop an application supported by cross mo- bile platforms over Android Studio, it was designed visually via Figma and implemented in Flutter.
+Within the scope of the project, in order to develop an application supported by cross-mobile platforms over Android Studio, it was designed visually via Figma and implemented in Flutter.

 ## Results